 - Primary progressive aphasia.
 Known as PPA, this condition is rare and indicates a progressive degeneration of the brain.
 The ability to speak slowly worsens, while other mental capabilities remain the same.

 Aphasia caused by a car accident is a devastating situation to go through.
-If you or a loved one suffers from a brain injury from a car accident, contact Bryan today!
+If you or a loved one suffers from a brain injury from a car accident, contact Attorney Bryan Caulfield today!